 The SanDisk Extreme and Ultra cards are both UHS-1.
 According to this UHS speed rating, the data intake and outflow for both cards are only managed by a single row of pins.

 Because there is just one row of pins, you cannot view other saved media while something is downloading to the card.

-What means UHS Speed Class?
+What does UHS Speed Class mean?

 The SD Association has two UHS Speed Classes, UHS Speed Class 1 and UHS Speed Class 3.
 The UHS Speed Class 1 supports a minimum of 10MB/s write speed, whereas the UHS Speed Class 3 supports at least 30MB/s write speed.
-So the speed class represents the amount of data that a card can transfer continuously depends.
+So the speed class represents the amount of data that a card can transfer continuously.
 A UHS Speed Class 3 card will undoubtedly perform better when taking burst photographs or 4k videos as it has a greater writing speed.